Optum/retain-keras/README.md

 * Ability to evaluate models during training
 * Ability to train models with only positive contributions which improves performance
 * Extra script to evaluate the model and output several helper graphics
-* Extra dashboard to dynamically create interpretations for each patient (work in progress)

 ## Running RETAIN-Keras